 coordination of movement is a challenging task for a human-sized organism because it is at the limit of the ability of our nervous hardware.
 With fiber lengths of more than 1m in length, tens of milliseconds are needed for signal transmission and hundreds of other motion processing programs.
 We do not have time to think about whether to use biceps or triceps, we just want the result of the movement and the hand is doing it "by itself".
-Thousands and hundreds of cerebral systems in the cerebral cortex, basal ganglia, and cerebellum work in the preparation of motion before the spinal cord motor neuron gives a muscle command.
+Thousands and hundreds of cerebral systems in the cerebral cortex, basal ganglia, and cerebellum are working on the movement of motion through the movement of the front spinal cord motor neuron.
 I would compare it to the orchestra whose command is our will.
 When a soloist or a general pause plays in the orchestra, all players must be silent.
 This is not the case for people affected by dyskinesia - the suppression of the activity of one or the other automatic system is incomplete and there are unwanted movements.

 we have found.
 You are endowed with extrovert, and I will be willing to answer you.